ladybuginthemug/ladybuginthemug.github.io/content/writings/powerShell.md

 I went further to investigate/clean-up as far as I could the rest of it.

-De-obfuscated code looks like that:
+De-obfuscated code looks like this:

 ![](https://miro.medium.com/v2/resize:fit:700/1*UWmcjYAyZfTEYLHXYMmj-Q.png)